Spacial/awesome-csirt/README.md

 - [OPNsense GUI, API and systems backend](https://github.com/opnsense/core)
 - [static-binaries](https://github.com/andrew-d/static-binaries): Various *nix tools built as statically-linked binaries.
 - [traitor](https://github.com/liamg/traitor)
+- [ProcMon-for-Linux](https://github.com/Sysinternals/ProcMon-for-Linux/): is a Linux reimagining of the classic Procmon tool from the Sysinternals suite of tools for Windows.
+Procmon provides a convenient and efficient way for Linux developers to trace the syscall activity on the system.

 ### Cloud